 An article by Revolution BJJ black belt instructor Daniel Frank

 Whether you are a seasoned veteran, with many years of experience on the mats, or you are brand new to jiu jitsu, you have more than likely come to realize that the ‘gentle art’ sometimes is not so gentle on your body.
-There are many ways to make the inevitable bumps and bruises that will occur not so serious.
+Since it is easy to find truck accident attorneys, they suggested that there are many ways to make the inevitable bumps and bruises that will occur not so serious.
 The methods listed below will assist in keeping you off of the disabled list and make sure that you are dressed and ready for the next class.

 - Epsom Salt Baths